Zahra Shah – Chief Executive Officer and Trustee

-Zahra Shah has a background in management consultancy with over a decade of experience at Accenture (Capital Markets Practice Area) focusing on global investment banking clients in the planning, management and execution of complex high impact projects in areas related to anti-money laundering, credit and market risk control and management, risk planning, cross border sanctions, asset management and counterparts migration.
+Zahra Shah took on the role of the Chief Executive Officer of the British Pakistan Foundation in May 2016.
+She became a Trustee of the British Pakistan Foundation in September 2017.
+Zahra has a background in management consultancy with over a decade of experience at Accenture (Capital Markets Practice Area) focusing on global investment banking clients in the planning, management and execution of complex high impact projects in areas related to anti-money laundering, credit and market risk control and management, risk planning, cross border sanctions, asset management and counterparts migration.
 She is also an experienced international property developer and investor.
 Zahra obtained her MSc.
-ADMIS from the London School of Economics.
+ADMIS from the London School of Economics and Political Science (LSE).

 Ayesha Azhar – (HR Advisor and Coach)

 Ayesha is an effective and pragmatic HR professional who has been practicing HR for number of years internationally across Asia, US, UK and Europe.
 Ayesha studied Human Resource Management at the London School of Economics and decided to pursue her passion of working, developing and inspiring people with the leading advertising agencies in New York before moving back to London as Talent Manager for Europe working for FCB Global.
 Born and raised in Pakistan, and having worked internationally, she is now settled and raising two children in the UK.
 Like her professional role models, she tries to draw from her own diverse background and perspective to support and nurture others.
 She is an active member of BPF providing HR expertise and advice to the members under the Young Professionals Programme in building a good CV, effective interview technique etc. to help them succeed in interviews for internships, placements and jobs.